I5UCC/VRCTextboxOSC/README.md

 # VRCTextboxOSC

-An OSC application to communicate with VRChats new "Text Chatbox" system. <br><br>
+An OSC application to communicate with VRChats new "Text Chatbox" system.
+This can directly replace the in game Keyboard for the Chat box and update it in real time!
+(With a bit of a delay tho) <br><br>
 I has two modes:
 1. Auto update as you type (Adjusted to VRCs rate limits)
 2. Manually send by pressing enter or the send button.